 An A Level in Spanish will be a highly valuable qualification whether you are considering higher education or employment.
-You will benefit from a fortnightly conversation class with our excellent native language assistant and you will have the opportunity to participate in a short study visit to Madrid or Barcelona.
+You will benefit from a fortnightly conversation class with our excellent native language assistant and you will have the opportunity to take place in insightful Spanish Day courses in London to understand better the film and literary book studied at A Level.